Frequently Asked Questions

 If you care about the Aspen Chapel, then we invite you to be a part of Together the Chapel!
 The Chapel has many constituents and stakeholders, some who attend services and events regularly, and others who just drive by the Chapel on a regular basis.
 The building alone— a masterpiece of midcentury architecture—is an iconic beacon to everyone who comes to Aspen.
 All are invited to take the pebble poll and online survey and let us know their thoughts about the Chapel, its future and how we can best serve.

 First Step: the Pebble Poll.
-(Click here to view the results)

 Together the Chapel held a Pebble Poll at the Chapel in November and December 2019.
 The poll was an unscientific vote on how six core values—distilled from the Chapel’s 1968 vision statement—resonate with the community today.
 Over 1,050 pebbles were cast in the poll, with the following tallies for each of the six core values.
 There are no winners in a pebble poll and all the values reported strong resonance in the community.
 We take a deeper dive into the six values and how the Chapel can best live into them in the Together the Chapel online survey (see below).

-Happening Now: The Together the Chapel community survey through Jan 18.
+Second Step: The Together the Chapel community survey through Jan 18.

 Transformation: We support spiritual grown and transformation through practice and study.
 154